 During the last period that preceded his retirement from filmmaking, Abu Seif directed two films, which could be added to his great films: "Al Saqamaat" (Water-Supplier is Dead, 1977) and "Al Muwaten Masri" (The Citizen is Egyptian, 1991).
 Water-Supplier is Dead is based on a work by the writer Yusif Al Sibaai; The Citizen is Egyptian is adapted from a novel by Yusuf Al Kaeed.
 These two films sum up the artistic history of Abu Seif in its entirety.

 He said to us one year before his departure, while monitoring the last days of Atef Al Tayeb with concern: "Isn't it time for me to rest after my sons became the masters of current cinema in Egypt?"
 The sons he was referring to included Atef Al-Tayeb, of course, and also Khayri Bishara, Muhammad Khan, Ra'fat Al-Mihi, Ali Badrakhan, and others.
 At the outset of the 1980s, this writer gave these directors a name with special meaning: "The sons of the street, the sons of Salah Abu Seif and Coca Cola."
 This characterization used to amuse Abu Seif, though he objected to including "Coca Cola" in the subject matter.

 Ibrahim Al Aris is a Paris based noted Arab film critic.
 His articles appear regularly in several Arabic-language publications, including the London-based daily Al Hayat and the London-based weekly Al Wasat.

-This article is translated from the Arabic by Elie Chalala.
+This article is translated from the Arabic by Elie Chalala and appeared in Al Jadid, Vol. 3, No. 15, February 1997.
 The author granted this translator and Al Jadid the exclusive right to translate, edit and publish this article.